Diplopia

 Is diplopia a common symptom?

-Can diplopia be temporary?
+Can diplopia be temporary or permanent?

 How is diplopia diagnosed?